 As a writer he has contributed to many crime publications including True Detective, The Criminologist, True Crime and Master Detective.
 His first major work was The Hangman's Record a three-volume trilogy detailing the history of capital punishment in the UK between 1868-1964.
-The local best selling Murderous Bolton was released in 1994, and he is the author of four successful books in the Countryside Murder Casebook series: Lancashire Murder Casebook, North Wales Murder Casebook, Cheshire Murder Casebook and Yorkshire Murder Casebook.
-Due to demand Murderous Bolton was recently republished by Amberley Books, and a follow up volume, More Murderous Bolton, was published in February 2010.
+The local best selling Murderous Bolton was released in 1994 and reprinted in 2009.
+A follow up title, More Murderous Bolton was published a year later.
+He is the author of four successful books in the Countryside Murder Casebook series: Lancashire Murder Casebook, North Wales Murder Casebook, Cheshire Murder Casebook and Yorkshire Murder Casebook.

 After graduating with a degree in Creative Writing in 1998 he worked for several years at Granada Studios in Manchester before training to become a teacher.
-Steve featured in the 2004 Discovery Channel series The Executioners, (now available on DVD) working as script consultant.
-In the autumn of 2005 two new books were published: the final volume in The Hangman’s Record series and another title for Countryside Books: Lancashire Tales of Mystery and Murder.
-In February 2006 Pierrepoint: A Family of Executioners, the long awaited biography of that unique family was released, and he also contributed to the Crime & Investigation channel documentary Executioner: Pierrepoint, first broadcast in November 2006.
+Steve featured in the 2004 Discovery Channel series The Executioners - also available on DVD - working as script consultant.
+In the autumn of 2005 another title for Countryside Books: Lancashire Tales of Mystery and Murder was published, and in February 2006 Pierrepoint: A Family of Executioners, the long awaited biography of that unique family was released.
+That year he also contributed to the Crime & Investigation channel documentary Executioner: Pierrepoint, broadcast in November 2006.